 PAC-G provides a range of services, from consultancy work to executing sample characterisation experiments and analysing data.
 We provide access to large-scale facilities, such as synchrotron and neutron sources, and offer a cost-effective and rapid service tailored to the micro- and nano-electronics industry.
-Through us, industry can access cutting-edge characterisation tools without going through proposal or selection processes.
+Through us, industry can access cutting-edge characterisation tools without going through selection processes.
 We also offer access to some of the world's most knowledgeable experts in the field of material characterisation.

 Our services have applications in R&D, the various stages of product development, failure analysis and process optimisation.
 Some of the main areas that we specialise in are shown below.
 Please visit our dedicated applications and techniques page for more information.

 PAC-G is a dedicated gateway giving the micro- and nano-electronics industry quick and easy access to some of the world's most advanced characterisation facilities.
 We are unique, offering a single, unified access point to large-scale facilities such as synchrotron- and neutron-based sources.
 This gives us an extremely broad portfolio of individual characterisation techniques, complementary in nature, that we can offer our clients.
 PAC-G is part of the Technological Research Institute, Nanoelec (Programme d'Investissements d'Avenir, IRT Nanoelec under grant ANR-10-AIRT-05).
 Please visit the Nanoelec website for more information.

 PAC-G has four member characterisation institutes.
 These are the European Neutron Source (ILL), the European Synchrotron Radiation Facility (ESRF), the GENESIS neutron generator at the Laboratory of Subatomic Physics & Cosmology (LPSC-CNRS) and the Laboratoire d'Electronique et de Technologies de l'Information at the Commissariat à l'Energie Atomique (CEA-LETI).